-Drill down method is used to concentrate on one bottleneck at a time and narrow down the focus to a component by drilling down till you get exact root cause.
+Drill down method is used to concentrate on one bottleneck at a time and narrow down the focus to a component by drilling down till you get the exact root cause.
 It is pretty much like starting your investigation at one point and drilling down further to see what exactly is the problem.
-This method can be applied to any type of components or any metrics.
+This method can be applied to any type of component or any metric.
 This method also involves Compare and Correlate Methods.

 Let’s try to understand this method with one example: